dekarpaulvictor/The-Playing-God-App/README.md

   - Life status (alive or dead)
   - Life count (a number signifying how many times you can be revived if you're dead)
-  - Wallet (a number indicating how many coins you have - 1 coin can buy 1 life)
+  - Wallet (a number indicating how many coins you have, 1 coin can buy 1 life)

 Next to each peson's properties is a row of three `action` buttons: KILL, REVIVE and BUY LIFE.
 The roles are self explanatory.
 Each button's `active`